Portal of State Administration Services

 If a person has died in violent death (there has been a conflict situation, an accident or suicide has occurred) or is suspected, the police should be called by calling the State Police hotline 110 or 112.
 Police officers will decide on future activities and, if necessary, determine the medical expert-examination of the courts by decision, as well as organise the transfer of the deceased to the State forensic medical expert-examination centre.

-If there is no Latvian diplomatic or consular mission in the country, relatives may contact the Consular Department of the Ministry of Foreign Affairs on the telephone during the working hours 80005905 (free informational phone), +371 67015905 (for calls from abroad), as well as writing to the the Consular Department of the Ministry of Foreign Affairs e-address or e-mail: firstname.lastname@example.org.
-Use e-service “Submission to the Ministry of Foreign Affairs" to make a request, complaint, proposal or to ask a question.
+If there is no diplomatic or consular representation of Latvia in the country, relatives may contact the Consular Department of the Ministry of Foreign Affairs by telephone during work 80005905 (free informative phone), +371 67015905 (for calls from foreign countries), as well as by writing to the Consular Department of the Ministry of Foreign Affairs e-address or e-mail email@example.com.

 If the deceased had insurance, assistance shall be provided by an insurance company in accordance with the insurance policy.
 If the deceased person has not been insured, all costs shall be borne by the family.
+If the nationals wish to bury the deceased in a coffin in Latvia, transportation of the remains in a specialised hermetically enclosed coffin (i.e. galvanised or other impermeable material) is necessary.
+Shipments of cremated remains – dust to Latvia are often practised from countries which are geographically distant from Latvia.
 The preparation and transport of the remains shall be carried out by the funeral office after completion of the formalities.
-The nationals must contact the designated funeral office of the relevant State or - the funeral office in Latvia, which has experience in international transportation of the remains.
+The nationals need to contact the selected funeral office or funeral office of the relevant State in Latvia, which has experience in international transportation of the remains.

-The death certificate issued in foreign states must be translated into Latvian before submitting to the Latvian authorities.
-The death certificate must be legalised or certified by Apostille in the issuing State.
+death certificate issued in foreign states must be translated into Latvian before submitting to the Latvian authorities.
+The death certificate must be legalised or certified by Apostille in the issuing State of the document.
 This is done to bring public documents drawn up in one country into legal force in another country.
-Read more about this by the Ministry of Foreign Affairson the website.
+Read more about this by the Ministry of Foreign Affairs on the website.
 Legalisation or certification of a death certificate by Apostille shall not be required if it has been issued in the European Union, in the Member States of the European Economic Area or in the Swiss Confederation.